Terry L. Fields

 Terry L. Fields (born April 18, 1959) is a Democratic politician who served as a member of the Florida House of Representatives from 2000 to 2008, representing the 14th District, which included parts of downtown Jacksonville in western Duval County.
-He is currently a candidate for the Florida House in 2016.
+He ran for a seat in the Florida House in 2016.
+He lost in the primaries to Democratic candidate Kimberly Daniels.

 History

 Fields was born in Jacksonville, Florida, and attended Florida A&M University, graduating with his bachelor's degree in education in 1981, and later completing graduate work at Florida State University.
 While working as an executive assistant for the International Longshoreman's Association Local 1408, he was elected to the Jacksonville Civil Service Board in 1983, and served until 1991.
 In 1991, Fields ran for the Jacksonville City Council in the 7th District, joining pharmacist Phillip Brown in challenging incumbent City Councilwoman Sandra Darling in the Democratic primary.
 Fields defeated Darling in the first primary election, winning 54% of the vote to her 42% and Brown's 4%, and he was elected unopposed in the general election.
 He ran for re-election in 1995, facing Republican candidate Carl Youmans with 81% of the vote.